stephengold/MonkeyWrench/README.md

 Lines that can be selected are hereafter referred to as _fields_.

 The status lines indicate:
++ which loader(s) are selected:
+  + "Default" for jme3-blender and jme3-plugins
+  + "Lwjgl" for MonkeyWrench
+  + "LwjglVerbose" for MonkeyWrench with verbose logging enabled
+  + "SideBySide" to compare "Default" and "Lwjgl" side-by-side
 + which model group is selected:
   + "gltf-sample-models-20"
   + "gltf-sample-models-20-binary"